Punjab Lecturer Commerce online Coaching

 Consumer Equilibrium and Demand

-Consumer’s equilibrium – meaning of utility, marginal utility, law of diminishing marginal utility, law of equi. marginal utility, conditions of consumer’s equilibrium using marginal utility analysis.
+Consumer’s equilibrium – meaning of utility, marginal utility, law of diminishing marginal utility, law of equi-marginal utility, conditions of consumer’s equilibrium using marginal utility analysis.

 Demand, market demand, determinants of demand, law of demand, demand schedule, demand curve, movement along and shifts in the demand curve; price elasticity of demand factors affecting price elasticity of demand; measurement of price elasticity of demand-(a) percentage-change method and (b) geometric method (linear demand curve); relationship between price elasticity of demand and total expenditure.